• Home

 Hotspot Creation

-nmcli con add type wifi ifname wlan0 con-name Hostspot autoconnect yes ssid Hostspot
+nmcli con add type wifi ifname wlan0 con-name Hotspot autoconnect yes ssid Hotspot

 Notes: